huggingface/blog/mistral-coreml.md

 we wrote a lot of code (later extended by the community, thanks! ❤️) to help with input preparations (convert words to tokens) and output post-processing.
 For example, check out [our softmax operation](https://github.com/huggingface/swift-transformers/blob/main/Sources/TensorUtils/Math.swift#L103) using Accelerate.
-All this can be removed when using `MLTensor` as `softmax` is provided out of the box!
+All this can be removed when using `MLTensor`, as `softmax` is provided out of the box!

 ### Stateful Buffers